-The RPP submitted by DGEG includes a table in section 1.1 with the national electricity crisis scenarios identified for Portugal and a short description of each scenario.
-However, these descriptions are of very general nature.
-It is not possible to conclude from these descriptions what the concrete scenarios simulated for Portugal are.
-For example, for the scenario named 'Prolonged international failure of gas supply', there are no details on the concrete simulations, quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. power plants that rely on natural gas may have limited available capacity to the system, without explaining to what extent or which plants) or possible mitigating measures (e.g. use of gas storages for electricity generation).
+The RPP submitted by MEKH includes a short description of the national electricity crisis scenarios identified, largely based on the regional electricity crisis scenarios identified by ENTSO-E. However, these descriptions are of very general nature.
+It is not possible to conclude from these descriptions what the concrete scenarios simulated for Hungary are.
+For example, for the scenario named 'Fossil fuel shortages (including natural gas shortages)', there are no details on the concrete simulations per type of fuel (coal or gas), nor quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. the RPP states that the risks are different if the scenario is related to the interruption of production, malicious activity, a transit barrier, and/or other reasons, without describing those risks).